Programs and Services

 Women recovering from trauma and transforming their lives

 This group is intended for people who are struggling with, or who have struggled during, their recovery from traumatic life events.
 The sessions involve establishing safety and trust in the group, communication skill-building, education on trauma and goal-setting.
+(Note: This is an advanced processing group for individuals who have previously received counselling/therapy.)

 How to sign-up for Group Therapy